Welcome to the New Media Museum!

 Toy Worlds are fun “3D interfaces” for navigating the Web.

 They are literally “toy worlds” because they are dioramas created with dollhouse furniture and other miniature toys that are photographed with a RICOH THETA S 360° Camera.
-The resulting 360° photos are posted on the RoundMe 360° photo sharing service in order to overlay links to YouTube videos and web pages.
+The resulting 360° photos are posted on the Kuula 360° photo sharing service in order to overlay links to the Web.

 They are also figuratively “toy worlds” in that they are only intended to be prototypes that serve as placeholders for more sophisticated “worlds” made with advanced software such as Unity 3D.
 The reason those worlds have not been created and posted so far is because there is no way to embed sophisticated 3D worlds directly on web pages yet.